 Enabled – Check whether to enable/disable tracking for this application

-Limit* – Specify the number of concurrent instances allowed per application
+Limit* – Specify the number of concurrent instances allowed per application.
+“Unlimited” by default.
+Set to 0 to block all instances from launching.

 License Return Policy – The license return policy is a collection of definitions which specify when OpenLM releases a license back to the pool